Monte-Carlo/Moments micro-macro Parareal method for unimodal and bimodal scalar McKean-Vlasov SDEs: Acknowledgments

 \section{Acknowledgments}

-We thank the following colleagues for discussions, suggestions, ideas and advice related to the content of this manuscript: Arne Bouillon, Tom Kaiser, Vince Maes, Ausra Pogozelskyte (at the PinT workshop 2022), and Hannes Vandecasteele.
+We sincerely thank the anonymous reviewers for their careful and thorough work.
+Their suggestions have greatly ameliorated this text.
+We also thank the following colleagues for discussions, suggestions, ideas and advice related to the content of this manuscript: Arne Bouillon, Tom Kaiser, Vince Maes, Ausra Pogozelskyte (at the PinT workshop 2022), and Hannes Vandecasteele.